JCMais/curl-for-windows/README.md

 ## Upgrading OpenSSL

-OpenSSL is based on Node.js version: https://github.com/nodejs/node/tree/v9.11.2/deps/openssl/openssl
+OpenSSL is based on Node.js version: https://github.com/nodejs/node/blob/v10.15.0/deps/openssl

-The only thing that (as of now) that needs to be changed, is set `node_byteorder` to `little` and set `openssl_fips` to `""`, in the `openssl.gyp` file.

-Starting with Node.js 10, OpenSSL was upgraded to v1.1, and so this way of upgrading OpenSSL does not work anymore, contributions are welcome to migrate this repo to v1.1.
+At the time of writing this, the upgrade process was as easy as just copying the folder over.